cartographer-project/cartographer/docs/source/configuration.rst

 double fixed_frame_pose_rotation_weight
   Scaling parameter for the FixedFramePose rotation.

+double landmark_translation_weight
+  Scaling parameter for the Landmark translation.

+double landmark_rotation_weight
+  Scaling parameter for the Landmark rotation.

 bool log_solver_summary
   If true, the Ceres solver summary will be logged for every optimization.